An official website of the United States government

 For road, area, or trail closures related to wildland fires happening in or around the park, visit: Alerts and Conditions.

-All campfires and the ignition of wood, briquettes, or any fuel in fire pits, fire pans, and barbeque grills will be prohibited.
-This ban is in place to reduce the risk of human-caused wildland fire.
+During fire bans, all campfires and the ignition of wood, briquettes, or any fuel in fire pits, fire pans, and barbeque grills are prohibited.
+Fire bans are put in place to reduce the risk of human-caused wildland fire.

 Within Mount Rainier, an acceleration in tree mortality has been identified due to drought and disease with a heavy amount of down woody material offering higher amounts of fuel.